Res-Codes/Discord-Embed-Bot/README.md

 If issues arise:

-1. Verify that the bot token and client ID are correctly entered in the `config.js` file or `.env` file.
+1. Verify that the bot token and client ID are correctly entered in the `.env` file.
 2. Ensure the bot has the correct permissions on the Discord server.
 3. Check the console for error messages and address them accordingly.